Martial Universe

-Martial Universe (武动乾坤) is a 2018 Chinese television series based on the novel Wu Dong Qian Kun by Tiancai Dudou.
+Martial Universe (武动乾坤) is a 2018 Chinese television series based on the web novel Wu Dong Qian Kun by Tiancai Dudou.
 It stars Yang Yang, Zhang Tianai, Wang Likun and Wu Chun.
 The series is divided into two seasons.

 The first season of the series aired on Dragon TV starting August 7, 2018.
 The second season of the series aired on Youku starting October 11, 2018.

 Synopsis

 A mysterious seal introduces male protagonist Lin Dong to the art of cultivation, and he travels across the lands in order to hone his skills.
 He meets two vastly different women in Ling Qingzhu and Ying Huanhuan on his adventures, and gets romantically entangled with both.

 Through sheer grit and determination, Lin Dong eventually becomes one of the most powerful and respected cultivators.
 As Lin Dong's powers increase, so does his knowledge of the world's deadliest secrets.
 He soon discovers the demon sect's plot to take over the world, and the three youths join forces with the righteous martial artists to defeat all evil and return peace to the land.